lasya-sr/PatternAnalysis-2025/recognition/Classifying Alzheimer's disease of ADNI brain dataset using GFNet/README.md

 **3**. **Training & Evaluation**
    - The model is trained using Cross-Entropy Loss and optimized with AdamW optimizer using train.py script.
-   - The trained model is evaluated on a held-out test set, and predictions are visualized with class probabilities and confusion matrix using predict.py script.
+   - The trained model is evaluated on a held-out test set, and predictions are visualized with class predictions and confusion matrix using predict.py script.

 ## Requirements

+This project was implemented and evaluated on Google Colab Pro using the following key packages:

+- Python: 3.x
+- matplotlib: 3.8.2
+- numpy: 2.1.4
+- scikit_learn==1.4.2
+- timm: 1.0.11
+- torch: 2.2.2+cu121
+- torchvision: 0.17.2

+GPU type (T4/A100) and CUDA (12.x) were provided by Colab at run time.

 ## Dataset
 ADNI MRI dataset is mounted from Google Drive in Colab.
 Directory structure of the dataset is as follows: